pjjonesnz/saveMyForm.jquery/README.md

 ## Note

 For this scipt to work correctly the form input to be saved needs to have its name and/or id set.
-Inputs without this will be skipped.
+Inputs without either of these set will be skipped.

 ## API

 ### Options

 You can pass options into Save My Form when you initialize the plugin.
-The default settings (if you just call `$("form").saveMyForm();`) are the same as calling the following:
+The default settings if you call `$("#form_id").saveMyForm()` are the same as calling the following:

 ``` javascript
 $("#form_id").saveMyForm({